uxmal/reko/src/tools/genPICdb/ReadMe.txt

 only the relevant (to Reko) PIC16 and PIC18 definitions are extracted.
 In case this MPLAB X IDE is not installed in the current environment, a default database is created (more exactly we use a copy of the file 'defaultpicdb.zip').

+This utility tool runs under Microsoft Windows (7, 10 or higher), Linux (tested under Ubuntu 18.04) and MacOS (tested under MacOS Catalina 10.15).

 Usage
 -----

 The 'genPICdb.exe' expects no command parameter.
-Simply launch it in a DOS or PowerShell window or from the Windows File Explorer.
+Simply launch it in a terminal session window (DOS or PowerShell, /bin/bash, Xterm, etc...) with the command "./genPICdb.exe".
 If all goes well, an updated 'picdb.zip' will be created in the 'genPICdb' source directory.

-It is recommended to run this utility each time an updated Microchip MPLAB X IDE is installed in the development environment.
+It is recommended to run this utility each time an updated Microchip MPLAB X IDE is installed in the development environment to get the most up-to-date PIC definitions.